Credit Card Fraud Detection¶

 X_train shape: (16269, 29) X_test shape: (5424, 29)

-Find the optimal regularization parameter for a Support Vector Classifier¶
+Find the optimal regularization parameter value for a SVM model¶

 C = np.logspace(0, 6, 3)